-1.0 TRAINING OPPORTUNITIES FOR STUDENTS AND POST DEGREE MFT INTERNS
+1.0 TRAINING OPPORTUNITIES FOR STUDENTS AND POST DEGREE MFT ASSOCIATES

-Clinical training is offered to master's-level students and post-degree clinical MFT interns, allowing for continuity between the academic and clinical training programs.
+Clinical training is offered to master's-level students and post-degree clinical MFT associates, allowing for continuity between the academic and clinical training programs.
 CalFam programs are supervised by Phillips core and adjunct faculty members and other carefully-selected clinicians who are AAMFT Approved Supervisors, or AAMFT Approved Supervisor Candidates.

-CalFam offers a variety of training programs for students gathering experience for Marriage and Family licensure in both traineeships and internships.
-These programs offer experience in counseling individuals, families, couples and groups for a wide diversity of client populations including children, adolescents, , adults, parents, families, and seniors.
+CalFam offers a variety of training programs for students gathering experience for Marriage and Family Therapist licensure in both traineeships and associateships.
+These programs offer experience in counseling individuals, families, couples and groups for a wide diversity of client populations including children, adolescents, adults, parents, families, and seniors.
 Programs provide both training and supervision.
-Program offerings change with the needs of our students, interns and the community.
-Current CalFam training for MFT's includes: Family Therapy in a Clinical Setting; Latino Family Therapy; School-Based Child Therapy; Postmodern Therapy in a Clinical Setting; Co-Occurring Disorders; Early Childhood Therapy; and Spring Forward for first semester trainees.
+Program offerings change with the needs of our students, associates and the community.
+Current CalFam training for MFT's includes: Trauma-Informed Therapy in a Clinical Setting; Latino Family Therapy; School-Based Child Therapy; Postmodern Therapy in a Clinical Setting; Co-Occurring Disorders; Early Childhood Therapy; and Spring Forward for first semester trainees.
 CalFam offers opportunities at the David H. Fox Counseling Center, located on the Phillips Graduate University campus, and at offsite locations dedicated to specific client populations.
 Those who wish to obtain clinical training with CalFam may apply to one of the programs offered.

-2.0 TRAINING PROGRAMS IN THE DAVID H. FOX COUNSELING CENTER
+2.0 TRAINING PROGRAMS IN THE CALIFORNIA FAMILY COUNSELING CENTER

-2.1 FAMILY THERAPY
+2.1 TRAUMA-INFORMED THERAPY IN A CLINICAL SETTING